 Community Partnership.
 Vista Outdoor and its employees regularly partner with community and social groups that encourage everyone to get outside with us.
 We partner with a variety of organizations including non-profits like Big City Mountaineers, an organization that seeks to transform the lives of under-served urban youth through wilderness mentoring expeditions that instill critical life skills.
 Our employees are also active in the Outdoor Industries Women’s Coalition (OIWC).
 Through these and other efforts, we desire to strengthen our communities and cultivate passion for the outdoors within everyone.

 Equal Employment.
 Vista Outdoor seeks out and encourages diverse candidates to apply for open employment opportunities.
 All qualified candidates receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, veteran status, and other legally protected applicable characteristics.

-In our first-ever Diversity & Inclusion Annual Report, we reflect on the ways that Vista Outdoor strives to reach a more diverse and inclusive workforce beginning with the hiring process and carrying through to the development of our culture.
-Annual Report
+Our Diversity & Inclusion Report reflects on the ways that Vista Outdoor strives to reach a more diverse and inclusive workforce beginning with the hiring process and carrying through to the development of our culture.
+Report

 Mary Ashley O’Reilly was named to the Flora Area Chamber of Commerce Board of Directors.
 More

-Jeanette LaVance, Katie Deibel and Michelle Garrison have all become board members for three Lewiston-area organiza-tions.
+Jeanette LaVance, Katie Deibel and Michelle Garrison board members for three Lewiston-area organizations.
 More